materiaraiding/materiaraiding-old/_ultimate/uwu.md

 Party stack behind Garuda and burn down the boss, you should phase at this point.

-If you don't phase, you will need to look out for Wicked Wheel, a quick donut/{% glossary AOE %} dodge.
+If you don't phase, you will need to look out for Wicked Wheel, a quick donut/{% glossary AOE %} dodge, followed by repeated mechanics.

 **Enrage Timer is 2:55**